ANaula/Bunny-Farm/README.md

 ## To Build

-A CMakeLists.txt file is provided in the repo for construction using CMake.
+A CMakeLists.txt file is provided in the repository for construction using CMake.